 The President of Guinea, Ahmed Sekou Toure, and President Felix Houphouet-Boigny of the Ivory Coast have paid simultaneous visits to Liberia.

-The President of Guinea, Ahmed Sekou Toure, and President Felix Houphouet-Boigny of the Ivory Coast have paid simultaneous visits to Liberia.
+Background: The President of Guinea, Ahmed Sekou Toure, and President Felix Houphouet-Boigny of the Ivory Coast have paid simultaneous visits to Liberia.
 Both President said the purpose of their trips was to emphasise their solidarity with Liberia following last month's rioting in the capital, Monrovia.
 The riots began soon after Liberia's Agricultural Minister announced increases in the price of rice.
 Thirty people died in the ensuing violence, and neighbouring Guinea sent one hundred troops to quell the demonstrators.

 SYNOPSIS: President Toure was the first to arrive at the James Spriggspayne airport outside Monrovia.
 He was met by Liberian President, William Tolbert, and officials of the government.
 The warm welcome included a customary bouquet of flowers from the two grand-daughters of President Tolbert.
 President Tolbert called the April riots in the normally placid capital an unprecedented national tragedy.